-My point is you don’t really know what you are destined for in 2019.
+My point is: you don’t really know what you are destined for this year.

 Make plans, set goals but live in the moments.

 Live in the memories you make with your kids, your friends, and your family.
-When you look back one day it’s not going to be “Remember 2018, that was a great year…”
+When you look back one day it’s not likely to be “Remember 20–, that was a great year…”

-It’s going to be “Remember that awesome Memorial Day BBQ we had, and Ryan cooked those amazing ribs and we had that giant slip and slide!
+It’s going to be “Remember that awesome Memorial Day BBQ we had, and you cooked those amazing ribs and we had that giant slip and slide!
 That was amazing!” or